 Our Student Experience

-Faculty and students from all participating disciplines, as well as experts from industry and non-profit partners, will come together for hands-on explorations of real-world problems.
-The problem spaces that they tackle will span strategic areas of discovery for our partners, students, and faculty.
-The Discovery collaboration and prototyping lab is available to students, faculty, and partners 24/7 for collaborative exploration of these problems spaces.
-The exploration is also facilitated by a virtual platform for distributed collaboration.
+Faculty and students from all participating disciplines, as well as experts from industry and non-profit partners, come together for hands-on explorations of real-world problems.
+The problem spaces that they tackle span strategic areas of discovery for our students, faculty, and partners.
+Students are presented with real world problems and data as well as expert multidisciplinary multi-sector supervision for their projects.
+All student projects embrace a systems approach and student teams working on the projects have participation that spans CDP’s four sets: feasibility, viability, desirability, sustainability.
+The Transdisciplinary Studios, prototyping lab, and virtual distributed collaboration are available to students, faculty, and partners 24/7 for collaborative exploration of these problems spaces.

 First-year studio (Fall):

-Collaborative problem-setting; Global contexts for technology innovation spanning feasibility, viability, desirability, sustainability; Reflective making; Ethical dimensions of collaborative technology innovation for societal impact.
+Concept development: Collaborative problem-setting with systems thinking approach; Collaboratively understand complex problem spaces; Global contexts for sociotechnical innovation spanning CDP’s four sets: feasibility, viability, desirability, sustainability; Reflective making; Ethical dimensions of collaborative sociotechnical innovation for sustainable development.

 Second-year studio (Spring):

-Collaborative problem-solving; Introduction to quantitative and qualitative research methods; Optimization and integration; Component prototyping; Ethical dimensions of collaborative technology innovation for societal impact
+Concept prototyping: Collaborative problem-solving with systems thinking approach; Introduction to quantitative and qualitative research methods; Optimization and integration; Component prototyping; Ethical dimensions of collaborative sociotechnology innovation for societal impact.

-(Fall): Systems thinking and systems definition; Identification and analysis of stakeholder; Skills discovery and transdisciplinary team building; Rapid Prototyping.
+(Fall): Applied systems thinking; Identification and analysis of stakeholders; Skills discovery and transdisciplinary team building; Rapid Prototyping.

-(Spring): Collaborative innovation; Customer discovery; Evidence-based decision-making; Iterative Design; Troubleshooting.
+(Spring): Applied collaborative sociotechnical innovation; Customer discovery; Evidence-based decision-making; Iterative design; Troubleshooting.

 Fourth-year (Capstone) studios:

-(Fall): Systems building; Project leadership and management, including resource allocation and scheduling; Team management; Value propositions.
-Project pitching
+(Fall): Applied systems building; Project leadership and management, including resource allocation and scheduling; Team management; Value propositions; Project pitching.

-(Spring): User experience; User Testing; Systems assessment addressing feasibility, viability, desirability, sustainability, optimization, and integration.
-Systems reflection and documentation
+(Spring): Applied systems evaluation: Understanding precedence, modeling, experimentation and cognitive reasoning; User experience; User testing; Systems assessment addressing feasibility, viability, desirability, sustainability, optimization, and integration; Systems reflection and documentation.

 Customizable interdisciplinary general education.
-The Discovery Program offers over 40 one-credit Honors course modules that cover key concepts in the participating disciplines related to collaborative technology innovation for societal impact.
+The Discovery Program offers over 40 one-credit Honors course modules that cover key concepts in the participating disciplines related to collaborative sociotechnical innovation for sustainable development.
 Students choose the modules that best fit their interdisciplinary collaboration interests.
 All modules employ a flipped classroom format, combining rich faculty-student interactions both in person and online, which facilitates flexible scheduling.
 All modules count toward Pathways general education requirements.

-Each student is assigned an Honors faculty advisor who helps the student connect their disciplinary education within their degree area to transdisciplinary education in technology innovation.
+Each student is assigned an Honors faculty advisor who helps the student connect their disciplinary education within their degree area to transdisciplinary education in collaborative sociotechnical innovation for sustainable development.

 Advisors help students by:

-- Meeting with the students regularly and reviewing progress in the disciplinary degree and transdisciplinary honors diploma
+- Meeting with the students regularly and reviewing progress in the disciplinary degree and transdisciplinary Honors diploma (Honors Collaborative Discovery Diploma)

 - Offering guidance to students on their applied projects and research ideas